HeynSekk/flutter_coding_assignment/README.md

 ## Notes
 - If cannot test the app, please kindly use VPN.
 - Most components has automated tests written.
-And some components do not have tests.
+(90.3% line coverage right now) And some components do not have tests.